Building A Home Gym: What You Need, What You Don’t And How To Do It All On A Budget

 How To Build A Home Gym

-The types of workouts you plan to do will help you figure out the ideal equipment and setup for your home gym.
-For instance, if you focus is cardio, be sure you have enough room for a treadmill and other cardio machines.
-If building muscle is your priority, you may use most of your space for free weights and kettlebells.
+Everyone’s ideal home gym will look a bit different because everyone has different fitness needs.
+To help you decide what to include in your home gym, consider your fitness goals.
+For instance, if your focus is cardio, make sure you have enough room for a treadmill and other cardio machines.
+If weightlifting is your priority, you may use most of the space for a weight bench, kettlebells and various free weights.

-Shop around for any equipment you don’t already have, including a treadmill, elliptical, free weights, resistance bands and kettlebells.
-You may also invest in a mat, stability ball and pull-up bar.
+The next step is to shop around for any gym equipment you’ll need in your home gym that you don’t already have, including a treadmill, elliptical, free weights, resistance bands, kettlebells and other cardio and weightlifting equipment.
+You may also invest in a mat, stability ball and pull-up ball.

 Add The Finishing Touches

 Once you’ve ordered and installed your equipment, it’s time to put the finishing touches on your home gym.
 As we’ve mentioned, consider what storage you might want in the space.
 Shelves and cubbies can provide a space to store your jump ropes, kettlebells and other smaller items.

 Next, consider what flooring you may want to add.
 Foam flooring can protect your equipment and provide optimal comfort, especially if you’ll be doing any floor workouts.

 You may also want to consider adding a television.
 Not only can you quickly turn on workout videos, but you’ll also have easy access to entertainment while you’re doing your cardio.

 The last step is personalizing the space.
 Consider including posters with motivational quotes or photos, decorations and any other furniture you want in the space to make it feel more comfortable.